micro-manager/micro-manager/doc/how-to-build.md

 JDK 25 this emits deprecation warnings for `-source`/`-target 8`, not errors).
 Building and running with JDK 11 through JDK 25 has been verified to work.

-On JDK 17 and above, the launch scripts must pass a couple of `--add-opens` flags for packages that Micro-Manager accesses reflectively, or you will see errors like `Unable to make field ... accessible: module java.desktop does not "opens ..." to unnamed module`.
-The shipped launchers (`buildscripts/launchers/*.in`, `bindist/x64/ImageJ.cfg`, `bindist/MacOSX/ImageJ.app/Contents/Info.plist`, `docker/micromanager.sh`) already include the required flags:
+On JDK 17 and above, the launch scripts must pass an `--add-opens` flag for a package that Micro-Manager accesses reflectively, or you will see errors like `Unable to make field ... accessible: module java.desktop does not "opens ..." to unnamed module`:

 ```
 --add-opens=java.desktop/sun.awt=ALL-UNNAMED
---enable-native-access=ALL-UNNAMED
 ```

+This flag is understood by JDK 11 too (`--add-opens` has existed since JDK 9), so the shipped launchers (`buildscripts/launchers/*.in`, `bindist/x64/ImageJ.cfg`, `bindist/MacOSX/ImageJ.app/Contents/Info.plist`, `docker/micromanager.sh`) include it unconditionally.

+They also pass `--enable-native-access=ALL-UNNAMED` where possible, a defensive flag against JNI native-access warnings on JDK 24+ (JEP 472).
+This one is JDK 17+ *only* — older JDKs fail to start entirely if passed an option they don't recognize — so the Unix shell launchers (`buildscripts/launchers/*.in`, `docker/micromanager.sh`) detect the selected JDK's version at runtime and only add it when supported.
+The static Windows (`bindist/x64/ImageJ.cfg`) and macOS (`Info.plist`) configs can't do that kind of conditional logic, and since their documented/bundled runtime is JDK 11, this flag is simply omitted from those two.

-If you build or launch Micro-Manager outside of these scripts, add the same flags yourself.
+If you build or launch Micro-Manager outside of these scripts on JDK 17+, add both flags yourself; on JDK 11-16, only the `--add-opens` one.
 (Earlier versions of these scripts also carried `--add-opens=java.desktop/java.awt=ALL-UNNAMED` and `.../java.awt.color=ALL-UNNAMED`, needed because `Color` fields were serialized via Gson's reflective fallback; `ChannelSpec`/`SequenceSettings`